General Medicine is currently providing appointments via Telehealth

-We also offer a Nurse Advice Line, an urgent care clinic, allergy shots, immunizations, and travel health appointments as well as sports medicine, and women's health specialty clinics.
-If you need care that isn't offered at UHS, we can refer you to a specialist in the community - just like your family doctor would.
+UHS also offers an urgent care clinic, allergy shots, immunizations and travel health appointments as well as sports medicine and women's health specialty clinics.
+If you need care not offered at UHS, we can refer you to appropriate resources in the community - just like your family doctor would.

 UHS utilizes chaperones for all sensitive physical examinations, including breast, genital, and rectal exam.
 For more information view the Patient Guide to Sensitive Health Exams (PDF).

 Dr. Tai is board certified in Internal Medicine, which means he cares for a diverse patient population with all kinds of problems ranging from minor illnesses and injuries to potentially serious problems and chronic conditions like asthma and diabetes.
 Here, Dr. Tai discusses why he chose medicine and what he likes about his vocation: